 - Because full length read data is streamed in real time, it may be analysed in real-time.
 MinIONs, PromethIONs and GridION nodes can therefore be "Run until..." sufficient data has been collected to answer the experimental question.

 What read lengths does the system give?

-Will I need to purchase any additional kit to run a GridION system?
+Will I need to purchase any additional kit to run the systems?

-Orders are not yet being taken for the system, however you may register your interest using our contact form and we will keep you updated.
+Orders are not yet being taken for the systems, however you may register your interest using our contact form and we will keep you updated.

 Can protein analysis be carried out on the MinION, PromethION and GridION?

 Oxford Nanopore has developed methods of analysing proteins using its proprietary nanopore-based systems.
 The product is not yet commercially available, as the Company continues to develop these methods and the commercial product.
 More information will be disclosed in due course.